Letter from the President

 Hey!
 My name is Sydney Mickells and I am the President of Chi Omega Kappa Chapter.
 I am so glad you decided to check out our website!
 Here you can find an overview of what Chi Omega represents and who we really are.
 I hope our website allows you to see a glimpse of why we are so lucky to call each others sisters and Chi Omega our home.
 You will quickly learn why these women are my truest friends and biggest role models.

-Our campus involvement is diverse and widespread.
-Many women participate, and hold leadership positions, in musical groups, philanthropic activities, student government, intramurals, or academic-based organizations.
-Our women are driven towards their dreams and personal development opportunities.
-It is always so fun to come back to Chi O after the summer and hear about all of the incredible and unique internships and experiences that women in the house have had.
-Whether working abroad in India or Nepal, volunteering in Uganda, interning for major companies across the country, or backpacking across Europe with their Chi Omega sisters, we are always taking advantage of opportunities to gain experience in some of the most amazing places.
-Lastly, Chi Omegas exemplify our purpose of community service with participation in philanthropic events as a group and individually.
+Our campus is sprinkled with passionate Chi Omega leaders and our involvement is diverse and widespread.
+Many women participate, and hold leadership positions, in musical groups, philanthropic activities, student government, intramural or University sports teams, or academic-based organizations.
+The women in Chi Omega are also very driven towards career and personal development opportunities.
+I love coming back to Chi O after the summer and hear about all of the incredible and unique internships and job experiences that women in the house had.
+Whether it’s studying abroad at Oxford, working in Nepal, interning for major companies across the country, or going on a road trip with your Chi Omega sisters, we are always taking advantage of opportunities to gain experience in some of the most amazing places.
+Lastly, Chi Omegas exemplify our purpose of community service with participation in philanthropic events.
 One example, is when we host our annual Hallo-Wing Fling in which we provide all-you-can-eat chicken wings and fun activities which raises money for our national philanthropy, the Make-A-Wish Foundation.

 Loyally in Chi Omega,